StacyLow/klipper-database-upload/README.md

 # klipper-database-upload
-A service for uploading Klipper print data to Supabase.
+A service for uploading Klipper print data to Postgres or Supabase.